“I say, La la la la la la la la. Will you call my name? As you walk on by.”

 Which really has nothing to do with tofu sandwiches.

 I originally made this sandwich without the charred broccoli when I was running a small cafe in a library.
 For Banned Books Week, I made a special menu I called “Banh Mi, Not Books.”
-In addition to a chicken banh mi & a banh mi style hot dog, I made a vegan tofu banh mi even going to the lengths of making a sriracha sauce with aquifaba.
-I did not go vegan here choosing to use some Kewpie mayo I had on hand for the sauce.
-I also added charred broccoli to give the overall sandwich a flavor bump.
+In addition to a chicken banh mi & a banh mi style hot dog, I made a baked sriracha tofu banh mi even going to the lengths of making a sriracha sauce with aquifaba.
+Over the years, I made variations of that original sriracha tofu banh mi, but they never really came together.